 This would return a list of your channels in standardized JSON format.

-Using the channel ID’s returned by this command, you can update a channel.
+Using the channel IDs returned by this command, you can update a channel.
 This is done with the “PUT” command.
-Settings that can be customized using the “PUT” command include:
+Settings that you can customize using the “PUT” command include:

 - Channel title